LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 ### To onboard the Facebook connector:

-1. On the Campaigns page on LiveEngage, click on **Data Sources** in the Campaigns footnote
+1. On the Campaigns page, click on **Data Sources** in the Campaigns footnote
 2. From the Conversation Sources tab, click **Connect** in the Facebook Messenger box

 ![](/img/facebook-messenger-1.png)